samuelbarrett1234/40KLearn/README.md

 that unit has any available actions, the square upon which they can act will be displayed in yellow.
 Enemies are in red.
 Right click on a yellow square to move there/shoot that enemy/charge that location/fight that enemy.
 Press enter to end phase.

+## Game rules and simplifications

+The Warhammer 40K rules are available freely online, however the game has been simplified for the purposes of this project in the following way:
+- Units are fixed to moving on a coarse grid,
+- All units in a squad must have exactly the same unit stats (i.e. no squad leaders),
+- No Psykers,
+- No Advancing,
+- No stratagems or other global abilities,
+- No aura special rules,
+- No randomness in determining statistics (e.g. a weapon with a random number of shots),
+- No line of sight or cover

+It should be easy to incorporate global abilities (e.g. an orbital bombardment) and psykers with exactly one psychic power, or advancing, but this is currently not implemented.

 ## TODO